Building Bridges into Kindergarten

 As preschool access expands to more families, the time has never been better to figure out how early learning programs and elementary schools can align their practices and improve transitions.

 - Change starts with relationships—the site-based work is in an early stage and meaningful relationships between the early learning and K–12 educators have taken root.
+Click here to hear from Ronnie Herndon about progress being made.

 - Cross-pollination is underway between the demonstration sites.
 Key practices they identify together will inform systemic change across the county.